Is factory farming a big mistake?

-The production of beef and other animal protein consumes huge amounts of natural resources such as water, fossil fuels and topsoil, while polluting our water and air.
+The production of beef and other animal protein consumes an enormous amount of natural resources such as water, fossil fuels, and topsoil while polluting our water and air.

 One kg of beef generates as much greenhouse gases as a car left on for three hours straight.
 As stated by Environmental Defence, if every American skipped one meal of chicken per week and substituted vegetarian foods instead, the carbon dioxide savings would be the same as taking more than half a million cars off U.S. roads.

 Livestock, in the U.S., produces 2.7 trillion pounds of manure each year.
 That’s about ten times more waste than is produced by all the American people together.
 With all this manure waste produced, I wonder what the farmers do with it.

 In New Zealand, we have already seen farmers resorting to dumping hazardous waste into rivers, but now the sum is so high that some farmers resort to spraying the manure on nearby fields as fertilizer.
 Rather than fertilizing the soil, this method can transmit diseases contained in the waste to humans.

 There are secrets that the meat industry does not want its customers to know, secrets that are kept off the labels yet somehow found their way into the media.

 Meat glue is a dangerous practice in which meat off-cuts generally scraps of fillet mignon are glued together with Transglutaminase to produce a whole cut and will turn out looking like a prime filet.
 This practice is common in restaurants.
 However, on

 the trip from the slaughterhouse, these meat scraps collect bacteria and killed during the cooking process.
 If ordered rare, this makes it extremely dangerous.
 The inside, usually free from bacteria, still harbors bacteria, such as E.coli.